afewlines/dum-packer-v0/README.md

 ## Caveats

-- If you decide to use this, remember that it's dumb.
+- If you decide to use this, remember that it's dum.
 - Use ESM, don't use `default` exports.
 - No contents from `node_modules` will be bundled in the project.
   - Import from a CDN & use the import map option for external modules when possible.